OFFICERS AND DIRECTORS

 robert e. wolin, esq.

 The leading international firm Kirkpatrick Lockhart Preston Gates Ellis, LLP is legal advisor to Broad Oak Group.
 Our relationship partner is Robert E. Wolin, Esq.
+(Park City).
 The firm has approximately 2,000 lawyers who practice in 36 offices from Beijing and Hong Kong to Seoul, New York, and Washington D.C., with a major presence in Berlin, Boston, Dallas, London, Los Angeles, Miami, Paris, Pittsburgh, San Francisco and Seattle.
 K&L Gates represents capital markets participants and leading global corporations, growth and middle-market companies, and entrepreneurs in every major industry group as well as public sector entities, educational institutions and philanthropic organizations.
 Bob has a substantial Asia-based international practice representing multi-national companies and prominent families in a variety of inbound business ventures in the United States.
 He has been counsel to companies both public and private, as well as individuals and families in industries ranging from finance and commodities to insurance and sports marketing.
 Additionally, Mr. Wolin has represented major figures in the sports, entertainment, marketing, and fashion arenas.
 He holds a J.D. degree from New York University School of Law (1973) and a B.A. degree from Lafayette College (1969) (Phi Beta Kappa).
 He served as Law Clerk to Honorable James A. Coolahan, U.S. District Court, District of New Jersey.
 Mr. Wolin’s work with Broad Oak Group International centers exclusively on legal matters.
+He lives with his family in Park City and Dallas.